Scoliosis Fact Sheet

 Information on scoliosis and methods for early detection.

-Treatment may involve bracing.
+In many cases, the curve is mild and does not require treatment.
+In some cases, treatment may involve bracing.
 Severe curves may require spinal surgery.
 The need for treatment is best determined by a trained medical professional.
-If you suspect your child may be affected, contact your physician or your school nurse for a physician referral.

-- Is one hip higher than the other?
+- One hip appears higher or more prominent than the other.

-If the answer to any of these questions is yes, you should make sure that your child is screened by a doctor.
-The school public health nurse may provide screening for individual students at the request of the parent or guardian.
+If you have any concern that your child may have scoliosis, make sure that your child is screened by a health care provider.
+The school Public Health Nurse may provide screening for individual students at the request of the parent or guardian.